Job Opportunities

 Community Renewal – includes all the programs geared toward community and economic development, job creation and downtown revitalization, including the NYS Community Development Block Grant Program, NY Main Street program, Affordable Housing Corporation, Neighborhood Stabilization Program and the Neighborhood and Rural Preservation programs.

-Additionally, the office of Professional Services includes all administrative and support services, including Communications, Legal affairs, Administration, Fair Housing, Policy Development, and Accounting and Treasury.
+Professional Services - includes all administrative and support services, including Communications, Administration, Fair Housing, Policy Development, and Accounting and Treasury.

 The program will provide talented and ambitious students with firsthand experience of New York State government at the agency level.
 The internship will foster an understanding of the opportunities and challenges inherent in the development and preservation of affordable housing.
-Students can expect to gain perspective on these issues from the Federal, State and municipal level, as well as an understanding of the interagency collaborations and public/private sector relationship.
+Working directly with program staff, students can expect to gain perspective on these issues from the Federal, State and municipal level, as well as an understanding of the interagency collaborations and public/private sector relationship.

 Municipal Finance Fellowship Program